sketch-hq/SketchAPI/docs/pages/index.md

 layout: home
 body_class: home
 excerpt: We’ve laid the foundations so you can build on the platform that empowers one million designers every day.
-Create plugins and integrations using the command-line interface or read and write Sketch files directly in JSON.
+Create plugins and integrations, read and write Sketch files directly in JSON or render Sketch documents using the command-line interface.

 masthead_cards:
   - icon: /images/icons/48/icon-plugins-light.svg